top of page

 • Populations served

-If you have questions on the data or SBHC sites in Ohio, or want to ensure that your SBHC sites are included, please email Dr. Rachael Schilling (rachael@osbha.com).
+If you have questions on the data or SBHC sites in Ohio, want to ensure that your SBHC sites are included, or are able to submit information on an unverified site, please email Dr. Rachael Schilling (rachael@osbha.com).

 Data highlights

-• SBHCs are located in 40 of the 88 Ohio Counties.
+Verified SBHCs are located in 38 of Ohio's 88 counties.

 Census resources